image

 T-cell lymphoma is a type of blood cancer that makes up less than 15% of non-Hodgkin lymphomas.
 Peripheral T-cell lymphoma (PTCL) is one type of T-cell lymphoma that develops from mature forms of T cells.

-Relapsed primary cutaneous anaplastic large cell lymphoma or CD30‑expressing mycosis fungoides
+Relapsed primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30expressing mycosis fungoides (MF)

 heading